AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 3.1.7.2.
 Office

 - LOOK AT piece of paper on the desk
-  - **:NOTE:** The middle paragraph "what Dad was always looking through"
+  - **NOTE:** The middle paragraph "what Dad was always looking through"
   - In the archive, SEARCH for Oliver Foster and look at the photo
   - Note the microscope vendor `ZEUS`
 - TALK TO Lisa
 - USE computer
-  - ENTER the password you get from the letter and the photo `ZEUS`
+  - ENTER the password you got from the letter and the photo `ZEUS`

 ##### 3.1.7.3.
 Entrance Hall